Leading SAFe (Scaled Agile Framework) Exam Notes

 Exam Notes

-Lesson 1: Thriving in the Digital Age with Business Agility
+Lesson 1: Digital Age and Business Agility

-What are different stages of technological revolution?
+What are the different stages of the technological revolution?

 - Installation Period – New technology and financial capital combine to create a ‘Cambrian explosion’ of new market entrants, disrupting entire industries from the previous age